Michad/tilegroxy/examples/mapserver/README.md

 `mapserver.conf` is the main MapServer configuration file (newly made required as of MapServer 8.0+)

+`index.html` is a leaflet map that demos the map from mapserver served up through tilegroxy.
+It includes the styling of mapserver as PNG tiles in one layer and then a transparent vector tile layer above it to add in interactivity without needing any clients-side styling rules.

 `mapfiles` is a directory containing example .map files.

 `data` is a directory containing a shapefile used by the example mapfiles.
 These files come from the US Census therefore is open data